Eric Brown (pilot): The RAE's "Enemy Flight"

-Postwar
+Post-war career

-After World War II‚ Brown commanded the Enemy Aircraft Flight, an elite group of pilots who test-flew captured German and Italian aircraft.
+After the Second World War‚ Brown commanded the Enemy Aircraft Flight, an elite group of pilots who test-flew captured German and Italian aircraft.
 That experience rendered Brown one of the few men to have been qualified to compare both Allied and Axis aeroplanes as they flew during the war.
 He flight-tested 53 German aircraft, including the Messerschmitt Me 163 Komet rocket fighter.
-That Komet is now on display at the National Museum of Flight east of Edinburgh in the United Kingdom.

-His flight test of this rocket plane, the only one by an Allied pilot using the rocket motor, was accomplished unofficially: it was deemed to be more or less suicidal due to the notoriously dangerous C-Stoff fuel and T-Stoff oxidizer combination.

-Commenting to a newspaper in September 2015 he recalled, To me it was the most exciting thing on the horizon, a totally new experience.
+That Komet is now on display at the National Museum of Flight near Edinburgh.
+His flight test of this rocket plane, the only one by an Allied pilot using the rocket motor, was accomplished unofficially: it was deemed to be almost suicidal due to the notoriously dangerous hypergolic C-Stoff fuel and T-Stoff oxidizer combination.
+Commenting to a newspaper in September 2015 he recalled,To me it was the most exciting thing on the horizon, a totally new experience.
 I remember watching the ground crew very carefully before take-off, wondering if they thought they were waving goodbye to me forever or whether they thought this thing was going to return.
 The noise it made was absolutely thunderous and it was like being in charge of a runaway train; everything changed so rapidly and I really had to have my wits about me.
-Brown flight-tested all three of the German jet designs to see front-line action in the war: the Messerschmitt Me 262A Schwalbe and the Arado Ar 234B Blitz, each type powered by twin Junkers Jumo 004 engines, and the single-engined BMW 003-powered Heinkel He 162A Spatz turbojet combat aircraft.
+Brown flight-tested all three of the German jet designs to see front-line action in the war: the Messerschmitt Me 262A Schwalbe and the Arado Ar 234B Blitz, both these types powered by twin Junkers Jumo 004 engines, and the single-engined BMW 003-powered Heinkel He 162A Spatz turbojet combat aircraft.
 He would later fly the He 162A at the Farnborough Air Show, and described it as having the best controls of any aircraft he had ever flown but as being difficult to handle.
-One of his colleagues at Farnborough died trying the aircraft type in an evaluation.
+One of his colleagues at Farnborough died testing the aircraft type.

-Fluent in German, he helped interview many Germans after World War II, including Wernher von Braun and Hermann Göring, Willy Messerschmitt, Ernst Heinkel and Kurt Tank.
-However, he described the interviews as being minimal, due to the need to begin the Nuremberg trials, and limited to matters related to aviation.
+Fluent in German, Brown helped interview many Germans after the Second World War, including Wernher von Braun and Hermann Göring, Willy Messerschmitt, Ernst Heinkel and Kurt Tank.
+He described the interviews as being minimal, due to the need to begin the Nuremberg trials, and limited to matters related to aviation.